What does GLN stand for?

 If you plan to use a GLN for your electronic data interchange processes, you require an EDI service provider.
 The EDI service provider takes care of connecting you local IT systems to the EDI processes of your business partners.
 In case you have any question in regard to EDI or GLN do not hesitate to contact us — we are happy to help you.

-For information on how to apply for a GLN, our article on this subject can be found here.
+For information on how to apply for a GLN, feel free to read our article “How Can I Apply for a GLN / GTIN / SSCC?” on this subject.